Alcest: Les Voyages de l'âme and Shelter (2012–2015)

 The band's third studio album, Les Voyages de l'âme, was released on 6 January 2012.
-The album also received positive reviews from music critics, with The New York Times describing it as "the best example yet of what [the band] can do."
+The album received positive reviews from critics.
+The New York Times described it as "the best example yet of what [the band] can do."

-Alcest's fourth effort, entitled Shelter, was released on 17 January 2014 via Prophecy Productions.
-It features Birgir Jón Birgisson as producer, Amiina for the string sections, and a guest appearance by Neil Halstead.
-Stylistically the album is a radical departure for the band, dropping all traces of metal from their sound and fully committing to the shoegaze side of their sound.
-Neige later said in an interview that "We are proud of it, but I think it was maybe a bit too influenced by other things.
+Alcest's fourth effort, Shelter, was released on 17 January 2014 via Prophecy Productions.
+It featured producer Birgir Jón Birgisson, Amiina for the string sections, and a guest appearance by Neil Halstead.
+The album dropped all traces of metal and committed to shoegaze.
+Neige later said in an interview, "We are proud of it, but I think it was maybe a bit too influenced by other things.
 I really was obsessed with Slowdive at that time.
 Shelter still sounds very 'Alcest', but maybe not as much as the other records."